-- but it's convenient to have a compact summary on hand.
-Chapter B summarises some basic notions of convergence of stochastic quantities.
-This is here only to ensure that everyone has had the opportunity to see these ideas before the week - if everything it contains is obvious to you then great; if it's not then don't panic, we will make limited use of these results and their friends to motivate and justify some of what we do in this module but we won't spend time proving them or fixating on their technical consequences.
-If you're prepared to believe, in particular, that sample averages of collections of random variables might be expected to become close to the population average for large enough samples of sufficiently regular random variables then you can dispense with the detailed contents of Chapter B entirely.
+Two appendices are provided.
+You might very well already know everything in these appendices-if that's the case, then great.
+If you have a less conventional statistical background and haven't managed to attend the earlier APTS modules then you may find some parts of these notes less familiar in which case some references are provided, but rest assured that the module should be accessible to anyone who is pursuing a PhD in any aspect of statistics or applied probability (both interpreted broadly).
+Appendix A provides a compact summary of some statistical tasks which we will aim to address in this module.
+It is likely that anyone pursuing a PhD in statistics-especially anyone who has attended an APTS module on Statistical Inference-will be familiar with this material, and (re)reading the notes provided for that module would be good preparation for the present one, but it is also convenient to have a compact summary on hand.
+Appendix B summarises some basic notions of convergence of stochastic quantities.
+This is here only to ensure that everyone has had the opportunity to see these ideas before the week.
+If everything it contains is obvious to you then great; if it's not then don't panic, we will make limited use of these results and their friends to motivate and justify some of what we do in this module.
+But we won't spend time proving them or focussing heavily on their technical consequences.
+If you're prepared to believe, in particular, that sample averages of collections of random variables might be expected to become close to the population average for large enough samples of sufficiently regular random variables then you can dispense with the detailed contents of Appendix B entirely.
 A few exercises are provided in each chapter for anyone who does want to revise these ideas or gain some exposure to them.